15 August 1975 Bangladeshi coup d'état: Legacy

+The opportunity created by his death and the disappearance of a political leader of such immense stature marked the onset of military politics in the country's political arena.
+The illegal tendency of ambitious military officers to frequently seize state power created instability and anarchy within the political landscape.
+Yet, none of those within the military who breached discipline and engaged in the irregular pursuit of power while in uniform faced an impartial trial or court-martial; instead, they were rewarded and benefited in various ways.
+President Sheikh Mujib had begun taking stern measures against these ambitious and undisciplined officers, but for this, he had to pay the ultimate price with his life.

+Since 1975, Bangladesh had been under different military governments, with democracy being partially restored a few times and permanently in 1990.

 Sheikh Hasina and Sheikh Rehana, the two daughters of Sheikh Mujibur Rahman, survived the assassinations of their family as they were in West Germany in August 1975.
 Sheikh Hasina was subsequently elected five times Prime Minister of Bangladesh, in 1996, 2009, 2014, 2018, and January 2024.
 Her regime ended in self-imposed exile following a series of violent protests in 2024.